soggybag/course-book-react/README.md

 Check it out live on GItHub Pages [here](https://soggybag.github.io/course-book-react/).

-This app stores everything in local storage so all of the courses and students should be there again when you return _provided your are visitng the site from the same computer!_.
+This app stores everything in local storage so all of the courses and students should be there again when you return _provided your are visitng the site from the same computer!_

 ## Features